wilsonmar/wilsonmar.github.io/_posts/2021-07-08-power-automate.md

    "Power Automate Desktop is available to Windows 10 users at no additional cost" means that you can install it, but using it and creating "Flows" for others to run requires licensing.

-   Each license includes a limited resources:
+   Each license includes some limited resources:

    * Mining data storage - 50 MB